ucan-wg/invocation/README.md

 Effects describe requests for future work to be performed.
 All [Invocation]s in an [Effect] block MUST be treated as concurrent, unless explicit data dependencies between them exist via promise [Pipeline]s.
 The `fx` block contains two fields: `fork` and `join`.

 [Task]s listed in the `fork` field are first-class and only ordered by promises; they otherwise SHOULD be considered independent and equal.
-As such, atomic guarantees such as failure of one effect implying failure of other effects if left undefined.
+As such, atomic guarantees such as failure of one effect implying failure of other effects is left undefined.

 The `join` field describes an OPTIONAL "special" [Invocation] which instruct the [Executor] that the [Task] [Invocation] is a continuation of the previous Invocation.
 This roughly emulates a virtual thread which terminates in an Invocation that produces Effect without a `join` field.